Kashgar 1985: A Photographic Exhibit

 An oasis and one of the westernmost cities in China, Kashgar has been a major trading post and strategically important city on the Silk Road for over 2,000 years.
 It is one of the oldest continuously inhabited cities in the world.

-Over the last three plus decades the Old City of Kashgar has been destroyed and redeveloped and repression of the Uyghar, the region’s Turkic speaking, Muslim ethnic group, has intensified, particularly after 2017.
+Over the last three plus decades the Old City of Kashgar has been destroyed and redeveloped and repression of the Uyghur, the region’s Turkic speaking, Muslim ethnic group, has intensified, particularly after 2017.

-The photographs in this exhibit provide a glimpse into what has been lost of the Old City and its Uyghar culture as a result of those changes.
+The photographs in this exhibit provide a glimpse into what has been lost of the Old City and its Uyghur culture as a result of those changes.

 “When I think of Kashgar, I remember first the sounds: the jingle of bells on the horses’ harness; clip-clop of hooves; Uyghars shouting “push, push” (get out of the way of their donkey carts); hammering of tinsmiths and blacksmiths; the call of the muezzins to Muslim prayer; insidious whispers of “change money”; little children’s shouting of “bye-bye” as we passed; the melodious tones of the Uygher language.
 Second are the smells of: fresh baked, hot bread; lamb shish kebab roasting; camel dust; donkey and horse sweat and manure.”
 Fredrika Teute, Journal 1985